ejricha/presentations/cmake/generators.md

 Notice that you can actually nest variables within variables.
 For example, `${Flags}` is set to a string like `"CMAKE_CXX_FLAGS_DEBUG"`, and `${${FLAGS}}` returns `${CMAKE_CXX_FLAGS_DEBUG}`.
 This is a good way to print both the name and the value of a variable.

+Also good to note is that while the `CMAKE_BUILD_TYPE` is CamelCase, the flags variables are always all-uppercase.
+I'm not positive how that would affect a custom build type like `Production`, but I would suspect it would be the same.

 ---